Evaluation of cranial nerve mononeuropathy

 Nerve testing

 Muscles of facial expression can be tested to determine facial nerve function.
-Patients are asked to screw their eyes up tightly and resist opening, raise their eyebrows against resistance, show their teeth, and purse their lips.
-With an upper motor neuron lesion, only the lower half of the face on the contralateral side is affected, due to bilateral innervation of the upper facial muscles.[4]Damodaran O, Rizk E, Rodriguez J, et al. Cranial nerve assessment: a concise guide to clinical examination.
+Patients are asked to close their eyes tightly and resist opening, raise their eyebrows against resistance, show their teeth, and purse their lips.
+With a unilateral upper motor neuron lesion, such as a stroke, only the lower half of the face on the contralateral side is affected, due to bilateral innervation of the upper facial muscles.[4]Damodaran O, Rizk E, Rodriguez J, et al. Cranial nerve assessment: a concise guide to clinical examination.
 Clin Anat.
-2014 Jan;27(1):25-30. https://www.doi.org/10.1002/ca.22336 http://www.ncbi.nlm.nih.gov/pubmed/24307604?tool=bestpractice.com With a lower motor neuron lesion, there is upper and lower weakness on the ipsilateral side.
+2014 Jan;27(1):25-30. https://www.doi.org/10.1002/ca.22336 http://www.ncbi.nlm.nih.gov/pubmed/24307604?tool=bestpractice.com With a lower motor neuron lesion, such as a Bell palsy, there is ipsilateral upper and lower face weakness.

 Vestibulocochlear (VIII)